DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_allocations.md

 ### Laptops and tablets for schools, colleges, <span class='app-no-wrap'>further education providers</span>, <span class='app-no-wrap'>academy trusts</span> and <span class='app-no-wrap'>local authorities</span>

 <div class="govuk-inset-text">
-  If you have an account, you can find out your current allocation by signing in to the <a class="govuk-link" href="/start">Get help with technology service</a>.
+  You can see your current allocation by signing in to the <a class="govuk-link" href="/start">Get help with technology service</a>.
 </div>

 The number of devices available to order through the service reflects the number of laptops and tablets we estimate are needed by each school, college or further education provider.

 This calculation is based on:

 * free school meals data
 * free meals data for further education providers